tbhb/cz-github-conventional-commits/README.md

-# cz-github-conventional-commits
+# cz-github-conventional

-A Commitizen template that extends the conventional commits template with GitHub-specific capabilities.
+A Commitizen template for GitHub repositories with conventional commits.